efe Consultants

 Inspection of the Transformer Windings

-• conductive contaminants on the solid insulation & windings
+• Conductive contaminants within the solid insulation

-• loose or misaligned spacers
+• Loose or misaligned spacers

-• faults at the magnetic circuit
+• Faults at the magnetic circuit

 • electrical arcing at the laminated steel core